bensmidt/EECS498-DL-CV/README.md

 My personal notes of the lecture videos are too large to store on GitHub so you can find them [here](https://drive.google.com/file/d/1HR9ji_F64mLXg3i-ZzgLo7budN3ESA65/view?usp=sharing) on my Google Drive (Note that this file is likely too large to view in Google Drive so you'll have to use a third party service such as Lumin or download it to your computer).

 ## Problem Sets
-The problem set assignments (instructions) can be found [here](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Problem-Sets).
+The problem set assignments (instructions) and starter code can be found in [Problem-Sets](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Problem-Sets).
 All coding assignments are programmed using Google Colab in PyTorch.

 All of my solutions are located in Solutions.
 I've also linked them here for